SkyeWrenbrook/soc-analyst-labs/linux/labs/linux-streams-and-redirection/README.md

 ## Overview

-This project explores how Linux programs use stdin, stdout, stderr, redirection, and pipes.
-It was created as part of my Linux and SOC analyst learning journey.
+This project explores how Linux programs use stdin, stdout, stderr, redirection, and pipes and was created as part of my Linux and SOC analyst learning journey.

 ---